 He may look like a regular human being, but he's not.
 He is words - wrapped so tightly around an idea - that he has taken the form of a human in order to make us all feel comfortable while he spends his time coming up with ingenius plans to take over the world.
 All he has to do is touch a keyboard, and the computer sighs and shudders with ecstatic glee, exploding the most incredible words all over the screen in something not unlike a digital orgasm.

-That is the power of Jeff Strand
+That is the power of Jeff Strand.

-Dweller and Pressure - Strand's previous efforts with Leisure - you're going to want to pick this up when it drops in December.
+Every facet of this book drips with perfection, and I can sincerely say that you're going to love it.
+If you enjoyed Dweller and Pressure - Strand's previous efforts with Leisure - you're going to want to pick this up when it drops in December.
 I know I will.

-wait that long, pick up the Hardcover edition from Dark Regions Press soon.
+If you can't wait that long, pick up the Hardcover edition from Dark Regions Press soon.
 While you're at it, pick up their Hardcover edition of Dweller as well.

 And don't forget to stalk the shit out of him on Twitter and check up on his recent activity on his website.